Pediatric hemodialysis

 Each hemodialysis treatment lasts about four hours.
 They are done three or more times a week.
 The doctor will give you a prescription that tells you how much treatment your child needs to keep them healthy.

-How does Pediatric Hemodialysis machine help keep my child safe?
+How does a pediatric hemodialysis machine help keep my child safe?

 The dialysis machine has special monitors that tell the nurse: